wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/Node Rollback/lesson.md

     - **<u>The operation is succesfull</u>**.
         You will receive a block id string in response.
         As well, you will be able to see the logs of your node app with the current blockchain height.
         The node blockchain height will be rolledback to 2000 blocks ago.
+        After this, your node will automatically start synchronization to the current blockchain state.
+        Once the synchronization is done, your node will be ready for mining once again.
     - **<u>The operation is failed</u>**.
         You will receive an error and the height of the blockchain in your app logs will not change.
         If you encounter the roll back failure, it means that the fork occured more than 2000 blocks ago.